Texas Spine Consultants

 All the joints in your body are susceptible to the wear and tear that leads to arthritis, including the joints in your spine, which is referred to as degenerative disc disease.
-Our ortho providers, Michael Hennessy, M.D., Robert Viere, M.D., Andrew Park, M.D., Chester Donnally, M.D., and Heidi Lee, M.D. at Texas Spine Consultants, LLP in Addison, Texas, are orthopedic spine experts who specializes in the diagnosis and management of degenerative disc disease.
+Our ortho providers, Michael Hennessy, M.D., Robert Viere, M.D., Andrew Park, M.D., Chester Donnally, M.D., and Heidi Lee, M.D. at Texas Spine Consultants, LLP in Addison, Texas and Plano, Texas, are orthopedic spine experts who specializes in the diagnosis and management of degenerative disc disease.
 Call the office today or schedule an appointment using the online booking tool.

 Degenerative disc disease, also known as spondylosis, is a chronic condition that affects the discs between each of your vertebrae.
 Like the cartilage in between the joints in your knees and hips, the discs that separate the vertebrae in your spine dry out and shrink so there’s less cushioning in between your bones.

 Without the cushioning of the disc, your spinal bones rub together and may lead to the development of bone spurs, spinal stenosis, or a pinched nerve.
 The degeneration can occur in any part of your spine, but most often affects the lumbar spine or lower back.